 Community Energy

 The Community Energy Grant (CEG) Scheme is a programme suitable for homeowners or landlords who wish to upgrade multiple elements of their property.
-There are significant benefits to this approach and therefore SEAI offers substantial bonus grants to assist you if you are carrying out a larger project.
+There are significant benefits to this approach, and therefore, SEAI offers substantial bonus grants to assist you if you are carrying out a larger project.
 The CEG easily combines with the Vacant & Derelict property grant, and also allows the flexibility to use local contractors.

-To learn about the pro’s and con’s feel free to attend our free seminars.
+To learn about the pros and con’s feel free to attend our free seminars.
 You’ll get a general introduction to each of the grants.
 Q & A section.

-Download WhatGrant.ie – Our App which explains the pro’s and con’s of each grant type in short, easy to understand video’s.
+Download WhatGrant.ie – Our App, which explains the pros and cons of each grant type in short, easy-to-understand videos.

-What is a CEG?
+What is a CEG Scheme?

-The CEG scheme allows the building contractor to provide the relevant paperwork/evidence to the CEG coordinator who will then arrange the grants to finance the proposed project.
-As part of the national retrofit initiative, strict quality guidelines need to be met and specialist SEAI-registered contractors need to be engaged where necessary.
+The CEG scheme allows the building contractor to provide the relevant paperwork/evidence to the CEG coordinator, who will then arrange the grants to finance the proposed project.
+As part of the national retrofit initiative, strict quality guidelines need to be met, and specialist SEAI-registered contractors need to be engaged where necessary.
 New approaches to achieving energy efficiency in Irish communities are transforming the way we think about sustainability and reducing carbon footprints across the nation.
-To learn more about the CEG program call us or join a weekly online seminar.
+To learn more about the CEG program, call us or join a weekly online seminar.

 Are You Eligible for CEG Scheme Funding?